Norton Rose Fulbright South Africa Inc

 BA (Law) and LLB degrees from the University of Stellenbosch.

 - Attorney, qualified in South Africa 1998

-- Representing the Financial Services Board and its Chairman in the highly publicised litigation brought by Ms Rosemary Hunter, former Deputy Registrar of Pension Funds against the FSB and its Registrar concerning the so-called "Cancellations Project" involving the cancellation of registration of thousands of dormant and orphan pension funds.
+- Representing the Financial Services Board (since re-established as the Financial Sector Conduct Authority) and its Chairman in the highly publicised litigation brought by Ms Rosemary Hunter, former Deputy Registrar of Pension Funds against the FSB and its Registrar concerning the so-called "Cancellations Project" involving the cancellation of registration of thousands of dormant and orphan pension funds.